icgc-argo/dac-api/src/jobs/README.md

 ### Close Unsubmitted Renewal Applications

 - file: `src/jobs/closeUnsubmittedRenewalsCheck.ts`
-- Closes any renewal applications that have not been submitted for `REVIEW` before the renewal period has ended, 90 days after a source application's expiry date.
+- Closes any renewal applications that have not been submitted for `REVIEW` before the renewal period has ended, 90 (`DAYS_POST_EXPIRY`) days after a source application's expiry date.
 Once this occurs, the renewal cycle for an application is finished and an applicant would have to submit an entirely new application to regain controlled access.
 There is no email notification for this scenario.
 - query will retrieve all applications that are:
   - `DRAFT`, `SIGN AND SUBMIT` or `REVISIONS REQUESTED`
   - `renewalPeriodEndDateUtc` is before today